cacton77/gphoto2_cam/README.md

 ## Documentation

-[Doxygen](http://docs.ros.org/indigo/api/usb_cam/html/) files can be found on the ROS wiki.
+[Doxygen](http://docs.ros.org/indigo/api/gphoto2_cam_cam/html/) files can be found on the ROS wiki.

 ### License

-usb_cam is released with a BSD license.
+gphoto2_cam_cam is released with a BSD license.
 For full terms and conditions, see the [LICENSE](LICENSE) file.

 ### Authors